JaredHalpern/Rolld/README.md

 # Rolld
-RPG-dice Slack integration
+RPG-dice Slack integration (<a href="https://github.com/JaredHalpern/Rolld"source</a>)

 Rolld is a Slack Integration that makes it easy to roll dice in a Slack Channel.
 That's really all there is to it.
-I put this thing together in a few hours downtime.
-I don't plan to distribute it because I don't want all the dozens (there are dozens of us!) of Slack gamers banging on my free-tier Heroku dyno.
+I put this thing together in a few hours downtime when I needed to take a break from writing the <a href="https://amzn.to/2J2ItUa"book</a>.
+I don't plan to distribute it via Slack because I don't want all the dozens (there are dozens of us!) of Slack gamers banging on my free-tier Heroku dyno.
+But you can deploy your own Rolld app to a Heroku dyno and integrate it into a Slack channel of your choosing.

 ![Rolld](https://i.imgur.com/LPPo1BS.gif)